 Sources of Funds

-The Board will determine the sources from which the funds of the Club are to be or may be derived and the manner in which such funds are to be managed.
+The Board will determine the sources from which the funds of the Club are to be or may be derived and the manner in which such funds are to be managed subject to the following:

+The Board will seek appropriate financial advice prior to entering into any loan, guarantee, indemnity or credit facility and will at all times act in the best interests of the Club and the Objectives when exercising its rights under this rule.

+Prior to entering into any Material loan, credit facility, guarantee or indemnity, the Club will present its recommendation to a General Meeting, which will be determined by a 75% majority of Members eligible to vote.

 Club to Keep Records